MiamiOH-CSE274/Portfolio/README.md

 * Select any of your labs or projects that uses dynamic memory, and explain how memory is managed.
 In particular, you must show that your program does not leak memory, and does not suffer from dangling pointers or out of bounds array access.
 This will probably require referring to your code, providing links.

-For the LinkedList Lab(link provided above) we see dynamic memory allocation being used to construct and connect a data type of our own design called Node which contains data of an unknown type until execution and address markers to other Nodes in the Linked List.
+For the LinkedList Lab(https://github.com/MiamiOH-CSE274/04_Linked_List_Lab/tree/proctopj) we see dynamic memory allocation being used to construct and connect a data type of our own design called Node which contains data of an unknown type until execution and address markers to other Nodes in the Linked List.
 The dummyNode is generated first and made permanent by the new() function which gives it an address in the RAM which will not be changed or freed up until we specify by use of the delete() function.
 Each time an item is added to the LinkedList, a new Node is generated to contain that item and then link it to the adjacent Nodes at a given index in the LinkedList.
 Each time an item is removed, the nodes adjacent to the target restructure their links to each other, and then the target is deleted so no dangling pointer (address to nowhere) is left behind.
 The LinkedList destructor employs a perfect loop of the Node destructor we call remove(), and it ensures not a single node, including the dummy, remains, and it doesn't go beyond the LinkedList into other parts of the RAM and accidentally deleting extraneous addresses.
 We must manage memory by hand because C++ does not automatically collect garbage the way Java does.

 5 - Create collection classes using templates in C++
 ----